 Reforming the child welfare system in Indonesia

 In Indonesia, up to half a million children grow up in orphanages – the highest proportion of any country in the world.
 Yet almost 90% of these children have at least one living parent.
-Save the Children’s Families First program is working to bring children back into family and community care.
+Save the Children's Families First program ran between 2019 and 2021 and worked to bring children back into family and community care.

 We’re strengthening child protection systems in institutions, and improving the quality and quantity of social workers supporting families.
 We’ve also developed a parenting program to help create a more protective environment for children at home.